binamra-linux/aws-misconfig-detect/README.md

 Note: `IAM_UNUSED_ACCESS_KEY` won't fire on a freshly created key, since it hasn't been inactive for `IAM_UNUSED_KEY_DAYS` (default 90) yet.
-Set `IAM_UNUSED_KEY_DAYS=0` in `.env` temporarily to see that check trigger immediately, then reset it back to 90 for real scans.
+Set `IAM_UNUSED_KEY_DAYS=0` in `.env` (CLI/Streamlit) or via the web app's **Settings** tab (takes effect immediately, no restart) to see that check trigger right away, then reset it back to 90 for real scans.

 `ROOT_NO_MFA` and `ROOT_ACCESS_KEYS_PRESENT` check your account's actual root user via `iam:GetAccountSummary` -- there's no safe way to fabricate a test fixture for these (you